Public Interest Research Group: Funding model

 PIRGs on college campuses have historically been funded through the use of automatic billing with a portion of student activity fees in the form of a labor checkoff or in the form of automatically enrolled dues to the association.
 Students may elect at some institutions to have the fees refunded to them or opt-out, although many students are unaware that this is the case.
 At some institutions, opting out of the fee only lasts one academic term, requiring students who do not wish to be members and pay dues to have to opt-out.
 In 1982, the PIRGs established the Fund for the Public Interest (commonly referred to as "the Fund") as its fundraising and canvassing arm.

 Controversies

+Student fees

 The student fee system of PIRG funding has been met with controversy and with a number of legal challenges.
 In 2014, students at Macalester College in Minnesota voted to end their relationship with MPIRG due to the group's revenue structure, which relied on Minnesota Public Interest Research Group (MPIRG) automatically receiving a cut of student activity fees.